The Official Website of the State of Arkansas

 One of the most common misconceptions about the outdoor economy is that it consists only of tourism and retail activity.
 In Arkansas, that is far from the truth.

 The bar chart below shows a breakdown of the state’s outdoor economy by industry sector.
-The total height of the bar represents the full direct contribution of outdoor recreation to Arkansas GDP in 2023: $4.5 billion.
+The total height of the bar represents the full direct contribution of outdoor recreation to Arkansas GDP in 2024: $4.96 billion.
+We use the term “direct” because this value does not capture any follow-on impacts, such as the ripple effect created when outdoor recreation workers spend their incomes locally.
 While Retail Trade and the broad Arts, Entertainment, Recreation, Accommodation, and Food Services (AERAFS) sector make up roughly half of this total, the other half tells a different story.
-Arkansas benefits significantly from the supply chains that bring outdoor goods to market—particularly manufacturing, transportation, warehousing, and wholesale trade, which together contributed $1.64 billion directly to the state economy.
+Arkansas benefits significantly from the supply chains that bring outdoor goods to market—particularly manufacturing, transportation, warehousing, and wholesale trade, which together contributed $1.87 billion directly to the state economy.

 Users can interact with the visualization to gain additional context.
 You can: